 Where does this generation want to live?

 While 20 and 30-somethings have widely been branded as city slickers internationally, some new studies counter that notion.
 The latest is a Canadian study, showing that about 65% of Canadians ages 18 to 35 would consider buying recreational property (think cottage or cabin in the woods) in the next 10 years, Mortgage Broker News reports.
 And about 28% of families with young children said they would sell their urban homes to move to a cottage, cabin, or ski chalet.
+Even those are wonderful ideas, these available apartments are just absolutely perfect for moving in right this second.

 So, what is motivating these families to head to the forest?